 - 14 micron = 1,200 grit

 - 45 micron = 325 grit

 - 0.25 - 3 micron for final polishing

 - 6 - 14 micron for lapping and pre-polishing

 - 25 - 90 micron for rapid stock removal

 Many scientists use the 0.25 micron to give a microscopic ultra smooth finish.
-Ideal for removing scratches on watch glass, glass or gemstones.
-Try starting with 6 micron (yellow), then 3 micron (green) and so on until the desired finish is achieved.
+Ideal for removing scratches on a watch glass, glass or gemstones.
+Try starting with 6 microns (yellow), then 3 micron (green) and so on until the desired finish is achieved.

 For glass engraving, use the diamond paste for the final stages of polishing, applying a tiny amount to a felt bob or point.

 On this note, if you have a plastic watch glass you will need to use Polywatch.
 Polywatch is a very light abrasive used for removing scratches from plastic watch glasses.
 It comes in a handy size tube and can be applied with a bit of cotton wool.